pierfarrugia/svgicons_embed/README.md

 window.addEventListener('load', icons);
 ```

-We search in document every ".ico".
+We search in document every icons with class ".ico".
-For each, we take its data attribute (name of icon).
+We loop through this node list "eicons" with a forEach.
-We search the corresponding ID, and copy the inner HTML.
+For each element, we take its data attribute (name of icon) with dataset, search the corresponding ID, and copy the inner HTML.

 You can have several same ico.